epfl-cs358/2024sp-exoskeleton/README.md

 <p align="center">
     <img src="photos/electronic_sketch_1_schema.png" width="300"/>
 </p>
+*Figure 1: Schematic of the electronic sketch.*

 Here is the same schematics but the added external board :

 <p align="center">
     <img src="photos/electronic_sketch_2_bb.png" width="300"/>
 </p>

+*Figure 2: Schematic of the electronic sketch.*

 Step by step guide to connect everything (using a breadboard):